 Beautiful bunny pattern

 A lovely alternative to a teddy bear, this gossypium cotton rabbit toy, designed by Erika Knight, is knitted in garter stitch, and its shape is achieved simply by decreasing and increasing.
 It’s finished off with an embroidered face, pom-pom tail and a smart ribbon bow.

 Download the knitted bunny pattern without registering.

-Adorable scarf and mitten set featuring Aardman creation Shaun the Sheep, first seen in Wallace and Gromit before getting his own CBBC series.
+This is an adorable scarf and mitten set featuring Aardman creation Shaun the Sheep, first seen in Wallace and Gromit before getting his own CBBC series.

-Bootees with bows
+Bootees with bows pattern

 Known for her novelty knits, designer Susie Johns has also written books on papercraft, jewellery-making and embroidery.
 These ribbon-tied bootees are so pretty, and they’re a great way to use up your yarn stash, as you can knit two pairs from one ball of yarn.